 How to Visualise Data in Tableau

 This tutorial will introduce you to Tableau and data visualisation.
 It will use an example of data downloaded from Destasis, Germany’s Federal Statistical Office, to visualise Germany’s 2020 International Trading Partners by Turnover, Export and Import values.
-You can access the original and the latest data from this page, or you can download its transformed version in a CSV format here.
+You can access the original and the latest data from this page or download its transformed version in a CSV format here.

 Step 1: Import and Inspect Data File

-Before you can start visualising data, you need first import the data file.
-Tableau makes it very easy by having a list of possible data sources available on the first screen’s left side.
+Before you can start visualising data, import the data file.
+Tableau makes it very easy by listing possible data sources on the left side of the first screen.
 As our data file is in a CSV format, click on the Text file source and select the data file you want to import.

 After a while, you should be able to see a data file extract with the following three columns: